 The importance of UAS has become huge by implementing extensive applications which have made it very popular with the public as well as the private sector.
 Some of these sectors include the armed forces, meteorological agencies, the environment, and medical services.
 UAS manufacturers spend a great deal of time and money in research and developing high-tech and smart systems from the aircraft military as well as for small drones.

 UAS is being used in just about every aspect of human activity, adding value to the need for its evolution.
 That said, it can also add to security risks.
 If you think about it, if you can buy a drone easily on the Internet, then it’s only a matter of time before it into the hands of cybercriminals.
 Right?

 In this article, we’ll discuss how drones have evolved over the years.
-Additionally, we’ll share the danger of drones from a security perspective, and the various safe measures you can take to protect yourself.
+Additionally, we’ll share the threat of drones from a security perspective, and the various safe measures you can take to protect yourself.

 The Evolution of Drones